 Echoes of the Past:

 A Collector's Edition is also available.
-It contains a bonus adventure to play, wallpapers, strategy guide, and more.
+It contains a bonus chapter, art gallery, strategy guide, and more.
 Remember that Big Fish Game Club Members pay only $13.99 for Collector's Editions (or 2 club credits), and collector's editions count 3 card punches of 6 total needed for a free game.